endlessm/eos-browser-tools/README.md

 ## License

-eos-google-chrome is Copyright (C) 2016 Endless Mobile, Inc. and is licensed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+eos-browser-tools is Copyright (C) 2016, 2017 Endless Mobile, Inc. and is licensed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 See the COPYING file for the full version of the GNU GPLv2 license